 Isaac Lazarus (‘Isaac’) Israels

 After 1894 his palette lit up more and more and he developed and perfected a seemingly spontaneous style of painting.
 He moved to Paris in 1903 and stayed there for ten years.
 This was an important time for the artistic development of Isaac Israels.
-The ‘City of Light’ had a strong appeal for artists from many countries, such as Picasso, Matisse, Braque, Van Dongen and Mondriaan, to name a few.
+The ‘City of Light’ had a strong appeal for artists from many countries, such as Pablo Picasso, Henri Matisse, George Braque, Kees van Dongen and Piet Mondriaan, to name a few.
 In the vibrant city he found many subjects.
 He also found new sources of inspiration during his many travels.
 Next to the Netherlands and France, Israels worked in England, Italy, Switzerland, Germany, Austria, Belgium and the Dutch Indies.